 Once a DHCP Reservation or Static IP is in place, try one of the following:

-- Move your ring device to the DMZ (demilitarized zone).
-Using the IP address you reserved, place your Ring device in the demilitarized zone (sometimes referred to as IP passthrough) of your router.
+- Move your Ring device to the DMZ (demilitarised zone).
+Using the IP address you reserved, place your Ring device in the demilitarised zone (sometimes referred to as IP passthrough) of your router.
 This will allow the Ring device’s traffic to pass through any security settings that may be preventing connection.

 Note: This can only be done for one connected device at a time.

-- Try Port Forwarding/Port Triggering.
+- Try port forwarding/port triggering.
 Using the IP address you reserved above, forward the necessary ports.
 Similar to a DMZ, port forwarding is limited to a single device.
-We recommend using port triggering if you have more than one Ring device experiencing black video.
+We recommend using port triggering if you have more than one Ring device experiencing inaccessible video.

 - Try lowering the firewall level.
 Firewalls set to high and sometimes even medium can limit the communication of Ring devices through your router.
 We recommend lowering the firewall one level at a time until you find the setting that works best for your device.

 Note: We do not recommend disabling your firewall.
 If disabling the firewall is the only way the device functions properly, we recommend reaching out to your internet service provider or router's manufacturer for further assistance.